 - Drank last night: inject BPC-157 as usual the next day

 The research shows BPC-157 works both prophylactically and therapeutically.
-Missing the "before alcohol" window does not eliminate the peptide's protective effects.
+Missing the "before alcohol" window does not eliminate protective effects.

 Oral vs. Injectable BPC-157 for Alcohol Users